mgrebenets/mgrebenets.github.io/_posts/2015-02-15-install-java-on-mac-os-x.md

 ## Java Home

-Lots of applications if not all expect `JAVA_HOME` environment variable to be set.
-This tells them where is the Java Virtual Machine (JVM) located.
+Lots of applications, if not all, expect `JAVA_HOME` environment variable to be set.
+This tells them where the Java Virtual Machine (JVM) is located.
 I would recommend to update your `~/.bash_profile` and add something like this:

 {% highlight bash %}
 # Default Java Home